In this article, I cover six quick and effective ways to thicken up your buffalo sauce with things you already have in your kitchen.

 - small pan

-- Whisk until the consistency of the slurry is smooth and no lumps remain (if you find it easier you can shake the mixture in a container)
+- Whisk until the consistency of the slurry is smooth and there are no lumps.

-- Add your buffalo sauce to a small pan and bring to a simmer
+- Bring your buffalo sauce to a low boil.

 Making a roux is a fantastic way to get a perfectly emulsified and thick buffalo sauce.

-- Melt the butter in a small saucepan
+- Melt butter in a small saucepan on medium heat.

-Reducing a buffalo sauce is quite simple.
-Simply bring your buffalo sauce to a boil in a pan, and then reduce to a simmer.
+Reducing your buffalo sauce will thicken it and intensify the flavor.
+Bring your buffalo sauce to a boil in a pan, and then reduce it to a simmer.
+Keep simmering the sauce, stirring occasionally, until it reaches your desired consistency.

 You can then dip the same spoon into the pan and compare the markings to get an idea of how much the sauce has reduced.